JamesTheGiblet/EMBER/readme.md

 - **Biology:** Evolution by natural selection (real, not simulated)
 - **Physics:** Energy conservation, photovoltaic effect, thermodynamics
-- **Computer Science:** Genetic algorithms, emergence, state machines
+- **Computer Science:** Genetic algorithms, emergence, HAL design, web APIs
-- **Engineering:** Embedded systems, sensor integration, power management
+- **Engineering:** Embedded systems, sensor integration, OTA updates
 - **Philosophy:** What is life?
 What is intelligence?
 What is consciousness?

 ### For Researchers